-Fatigue: Fatigue is a measure of how tired you are, and how much fatigue you can take before falling over is based on your Health.
-Fatigue is recovered after a short rest.
+Fatigue: Fatigue is a measure of how tired a creature is.
+Unlike wounds and stuns, the amount of fatigue a creature can handle is based on their health.
+Fatigue can be recovered with a short rest.

 Free strike: An extra attack which may be taken immediately against a given opponent.
-The opponent gets a free defence roll, at the same penalty as other defence rolls that round if multiple defences have been declared.
+The opponent gets a free defence roll, at the same penalty as other defence rolls that round if multiple defenses have been declared.